OhMyBat/OhMyBat/README.md

 ## about me

-- i make games, tools, and random software stuff
+i'm a game developer and hard surface modeler who mostly works on game projects, technical systems, and random software ideas.

-- mainly working with unity, blender, c++, c#, and python
+i spend most of my time working with unity, blender, c#, c++, and python.

-- i like building systems and figuring out how stuff works
-- currently working on facility havoc
+i like building systems that actually do something, especially when they involve gameplay, tools, ui, or behind-the-scenes logic.

-## what i'm doing rn
+## what i'm into

-- facility havoc
-- game / engine experiments
+- game development
 - hard surface modeling
+- system design
-- random dev tools
+- dev tools
+- technical art stuff
+- experimenting with workflows and pipelines

+## current focus

+right now i'm mainly working on **facility havoc** and other side projects related to games, systems, and tools.

+a lot of the stuff i make ends up somewhere between:
+- game project
+- technical experiment
+- "i was bored"

-## tech i use
+## tools i use

 - unity
 - blender